dufferprog/verbexx/README.md

 * Verbs, expressions, and chunks of code can have multiple (or no) return values

 * Many things are missing, including:
-  * No OOP support (classes, inheritance, mixins, multiple dispatch, polymorphism, aspect-oriented programming, etc.)
+  * No OOP support (classes, inheritance, mixins, multiple dispatch, polymorphism, aspect-oriented programming, introspection, etc.)
   * Almost no support for functional programming
   * No lazy evaluation (except for verbs like "&&")
   * No pattern matching, immutable data, pure functions, monads, functors, continuations, currying, etc.
   * No support for regular expressions
+  * No garbage collection
   * No list comprehensions and generators, ranges, coroutines, etc.
   * No concurrency, multi-threading, green threads, fibers, channels, etc.
   * No trancendental functions, BigNum support,and other math support
   * No file I/O (except very limited I/O to/from stdout/stdin)
-  * No fancy general-purpose container structures, iterators, etc.
+  * No fancy general-purpose container structures, iterators, move semantics, etc.
   * No advanced string functions, string interpolation, formatted output, etc.
   * No internationalization and locales, etc.
-  * No web support, HTML, JSON, etc.
+  * No communications or web support -- HTML, sockets, etc.
   * No foreign function APIs
   * No elaborate type system or type inference, enumerations, etc.
   * No parse-time macros